-Creating beautiful and instantly understandable in Photoshop is often beyond the limits that time allows.
-Which is why it's occasionally useful to use a quick and dirty infographics tool to speed up the process.
+Creating beautiful and instantly understandable infographics in is often beyond the limits that time allows, which is why it's occasionally useful to use a quick and easy infographics or data visualisation app to speed up the process.

-After the success of our post on an infographic résumé, it was only a matter of time before this infographic résumé generator turned up.
+After the success of our post on an infographic resume, it was only a matter of time before this infographic resume generator turned up.
 You can visualise your resume in one click and also take a look at previous examples.
 Enabling people to express their professional accomplishments in a simple yet compelling personal visualisation, we think this is the start of something big.

-You get access to a library of things like arrows, shapes and connector lines, and you can customize the text with range of fonts, colours, text styles and sizes.
-The tool also lets you upload your graphics and position them with one touch.
+This free web-based infographic tool offers you a dozen free templates to start you off, which are easily customisable.
+You get access to a library of things like arrows, shapes and connector lines, and you can customise the text with a range of fonts, colours, text styles and sizes.
+The tool also lets you upload your own graphics and position them with one touch.

-Customising the data that makes up the infographic takes place in an Excel style spreadsheet and can easily be edited, watching the software automatically change the look of the infographic to perfectly represent your data.
+Infogr.am is a great free tool with a wide variety of graphs, charts and maps as well as the ability to upload pictures and videos to create cool infographics.
+Customising the data that makes up the infographic takes place in an Excel-style spreadsheet and can easily be edited, watching the software automatically change the look of the infographic to perfectly represent your data.
 When you're happy with your infographic you can publish it to the Infogram website for all to enjoy and even embed it in to your own website or share it via social media.

 This one's a bit niche, but if you take a lot of photos with your Android phone it's worth checking out.
 Photo Infographic Gen Lite takes the EXIF data attached to your photos and builds nice-looking infographics from it.
 It's got a great interface, and the paid-for version (which comes without ads) only costs $0.99/£0.64.